Sandmountain/thunderboard/Readme.md

 ## Thunderboard

-This is the files that are hosted for https://viktorsandberg.com/thunderboard.
+These are the files that are hosted on https://viktorsandberg.com/thunderboard.

 For the project, please see https://github.com/Sandmountain/ChromeExtDashboard.